eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 last_modified_at: 2018-10-13
 ---

 Natural language processing is in a curious place right now.
-It's not immediately obvious how successful it's been, or how close the field is to viable, production-ready techniques (in the same way that, say, [computer vision is](https://clarifai.com/models/)).
-For example, [Sebastian Ruder](https://ruder.io) predicted that the field is [close to a watershed moment](https://thegradient.pub/nlp-imagenet/), and that within a year we'll have downloadable language models (that was six months ago, and, uh…).
+It was always a late bloomer (as far as machine learning subfields go), and it's not immediately obvious how close the field is to viable, large-scale, production-ready techniques (in the same way that, say, [computer vision is](https://clarifai.com/models/)).
+For example, [Sebastian Ruder](https://ruder.io) predicted that the field is [close to a watershed moment](https://thegradient.pub/nlp-imagenet/), and that soon we'll have downloadable language models.
 However, [Ana Marasović](https://amarasovic.github.io/) points out that there is [a tremendous amount of work demonstrating that](https://thegradient.pub/frontiers-of-generalization-in-natural-language-processing/):

 > “despite good performance on benchmark datasets, modern NLP techniques are
 > nowhere near the skill of humans at language understanding and reasoning when
 > making sense of novel natural language inputs”.

-I am confident that I am very bad at making lofty predictions about the future.
-Instead, I'll try to talk about something I know a bit about: simple solutions to concrete problems, with some Bayesianism thrown in for good measure :grinning:.
+I am confident that I am _very_ bad at making lofty predictions about the future.
+Instead, I'll talk about something I know a bit about: simple solutions to concrete problems, with some Bayesianism thrown in for good measure :grinning:.